-Earn and accumulate at least the number of ECTS credits required for the award, by passing in all mandatory and elective modules as required by the programme and set out in the Approved Programme Schedule
+(a) Earn and accumulate at least the number of ECTS credits required for the award, by passing in all mandatory and elective modules as required by the programme and set out in the Approved Programme Schedule

-To be eligible for consideration for the award of a Master's Degree (Taught) at Honours classification, a Student must fulfil conditions 1 to 3 below:
+To be eligible for consideration for the award of Post-Graduate Diploma (Taught) at Honours classification, a Student must fulfil conditions 1 to 3 below:

-- Earn and accumulate at least the number of ECTS credits required for the award, by passing in all mandatory and elective modules as required by the programme and set out in the Approved Programme Schedule and - 2.
-Pass each of the classifying modules, as set out in the Approved Programme Schedule, at the first attempt in accordance with these Regulations subject to the condition set out in Section 3.4.7 Failed Classifying Modules for Award Classification, and

-3. Obtain, a weighted average mark (based on the classifying modules as specified in the Approved Programme Schedule), as follows:
+- 1. Earn and accumulate at least the number of ECTS credits required for the award, by passing in all mandatory and elective modules as required by the programme and set out in the Approved Programme Schedule; and, - 2.
+Pass each of the classifying modules, as set out in the Approved Programme Schedule, at the first attempt in accordance with these Regulations subject to the condition set out in Section 3.4.8 Failed Classifying Modules for Award Classification; and, - 3.
+Obtain, a weighted average mark (based on the classifying modules as specified in the Approved Programme Schedule), as follows,